mhmtio/mhmtio/README.md

 #### I am a software developer and consultant specialising in Java, Scala, Asset Control and test automation ...

 - 🔭 I’m currently working on a test automation system for Asset Control called [Adetta][adettasite].
-- 💬 Ask me about Asset Control and test automation
+- 💬 Ask me about Asset Control and test automation.
+- I am active on [the Asset Control subreddit][subreddit]
 - 🇫🇷 I’m currently learning French.